Exercise 1.2 (Box-Muller transform)

 |u|e^{(x-1)^2/2} \leq 1.

-Note that if $X \overset{d}{\rm =} {\cal E}xp(1)$ and $U \overset{d}{\rm =} \mathcal{U}([-1,1])$ then $Z = X\ {\rm sgn}(U)$ follows the Laplace distribution with the density
+Note that if X \overset{d}{\rm =} {\cal E}xp(1) and U \overset{d}{\rm =} \mathcal{U}([-1,1]) then Z = X\ {\rm sgn}(U) follows the Laplace distribution with the density

-g(z) = \dfrac{e^{-|z|}}{2}.
+\begin{align*} g(z) = \dfrac{e^{-|z|}}{2}. \end{align*}

-Remark that $|U|$ is uniform on $[0,1]$ and independent of ${\rm sgn}(U)$.
+Remark that |U| is uniform on [0,1] and independent of {\rm sgn}(U).
 We may notice that the algorithm performs an acceptance-rejection scheme with the Laplace law as an auxiliary distribution (see Proposition 1.3.2).
-Indeed, we simulate the pair $(U,X)$ until $|U|e^{(X-1)^2/2} \leq 1$ .
-This is equivalent to simulating $(|U|, Z) = (|U|, {\rm sgn}(U)X)$ until $|U|e^{(|Z|-1)^2/2} \leq 1$.
-Conditionally on this event $Z = {\rm sgn}(U)X$ will give us the target random variable.
+Indeed, we simulate the pair (U,X) until |U|e^{(X-1)^2/2} \leq 1 .
+This is equivalent to simulating (|U|, Z) = (|U|, {\rm sgn}(U)X) until |U|e^{(|Z|-1)^2/2} \leq 1.
+Conditionally on this event Z = {\rm sgn}(U)X will give us the target random variable.

 It remains to find the target distribution of this scheme.
-Denote its density by $f(z)$, which has to satisfy
+Denote its density by f(z), which has to satisfy

 \dfrac{g(z)}{f(z)} = \dfrac{1}{c}e^{(|z|-1)^2/2},

-for some constant $c$.
+for some constant c.

 By a simple calculation we get